 If you’re considering getting dental implants, make sure to visit a qualified dentist for an examination first.

 After examining the teeth, the next step is to take x-rays.
 This will help the dentist get a better look at your teeth and jawbone.
 The x-rays will also show if there are any existing problems that could complicate the dental implant procedure.
 Once the x-rays have been taken, the dentist will be able to determine if you’re a good candidate for dental implants.

 If you are a good candidate for dental implants, the next step is to schedule a consultation with a qualified implant surgeon.

 Removing The Damaged Tooth

-Sometimes, it’s essential to take out the damaged tooth before placing the implant.
+Sometimes, it’s essential to take out the damaged tooth before placing the implant according to this dentist in Sunnyside.
 The removal is usually a straightforward process, and your dentist will numb the area so that you don’t feel any pain.
 In some cases, however, the tooth may be too difficult to remove and require surgery.

 After removing the tooth, your dentist will clean out the surrounding area to prepare for the placement of the implant.
 They’ll also take X-rays to ensure that there’s enough bone present to support an implant.
 If not, you may need to undergo a bone grafting procedure before moving forward with the placement of the implant.